antonPolosin/SpreadsheetToFirebase/README.md

 # SpreadsheetToFirebase
-JS script for adding data from google spreadsheets to firebase real time databse
+JS script to add data from google spreadsheets to firebase real time databse